remix-run/remix/docs/tutorials/jokes.md

 Hopefully getting the user in the loader and rendering them in the component was pretty straightforward.
 There are a few things I want to call out about other parts of my version of the code before we continue.

-First, the new `logout` route is just there to make it easy for us to logout.
+First, the new `logout` route is there to make it easy for us to logout.
 The reason that we're using an action (rather than a loader) is because want to avoid [CSRF](https://developer.mozilla.org/en-US/docs/Glossary/CSRF) problems by using a POST request rather than a GET request.
 This is why the logout button is a form and not a link.
 Additionally, Remix will only re-call our loaders when we perform an `action`, so if we used a `loader` then the cache would not get invalidated.
-The `loader` is just there in case someone somehow lands on that page, we'll just redirect them back home.
+The `loader` is there in case someone somehow lands on that page, we'll redirect them back home.

 ```tsx
 <Link to="new" className="button">